ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 						* `matchLabels` (object)
 							* description: MatchLabels ensures an object with matching labels is selected.
+						* `policy` (object)
+							* description: Policies for selection.
+							* properties:
+								* `resolution` (string)
+									* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+									* default: "Required"
+									* possible values: "Required";"Optional"
+								* `resolve` (string)
+									* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+									* possible values: "Always";"IfNotPresent"
+		* `bus` (string)
+			* description: The bus type of the volume.
+			* possible values: "VIRTIO";"IDE";"UNKNOWN"
+		* `imagePassword` (string)
+			* description: Initial password to be set for installed OS.
+Works with public images only.
+Not modifiable, forbidden in update requests.
+Password rules allows all characters from a-z, A-Z, 0-9.
 		* `discVirtioHotPlug` (boolean)
 			* description: Hot-plug capable Virt-IO drive (no reboot required).
-		* `discVirtioHotUnplug` (boolean)
+		* `nicHotUnplug` (boolean)
-			* description: Hot-unplug capable Virt-IO drive (no reboot required).
-Not supported with Windows VMs.
+			* description: Hot-unplug capable NIC (no reboot required).
-		* `licenceType` (string)
+		* `ramHotPlug` (boolean)
-			* description: OS type for this volume.
-Note: when creating a volume - set image, image alias, or licence type.
-			* possible values: "UNKNOWN";"WINDOWS";"WINDOWS2016";"WINDOWS2022";"LINUX";"OTHER"
+			* description: Hot-plug capable RAM (no reboot required).
 		* `sshKeys` (array)
 			* description: Public SSH keys are set on the image as authorized keys for appropriate SSH login to the instance using the corresponding private key.
 This field may only be set in creation requests.
 When reading, it always returns null.
 SSH keys are only supported if a public Linux image is used for the volume creation.
-		* `cpuHotPlug` (boolean)
-			* description: Hot-plug capable CPU (no reboot required).
-		* `imagePassword` (string)
-			* description: Initial password to be set for installed OS.
-Works with public images only.
-Not modifiable, forbidden in update requests.
-Password rules allows all characters from a-z, A-Z, 0-9.
 		* `userData` (string)
 			* description: The cloud-init configuration for the volume as base64 encoded string.
 The property is immutable and is only allowed to be set on creation of a new a volume.
 It is mandatory to provide either 'public image' or 'imageAlias' that has cloud-init compatibility in conjunction with this property.
-		* `bus` (string)
-			* description: The bus type of the volume.
-			* possible values: "VIRTIO";"IDE";"UNKNOWN"
-		* `image` (string)
-			* description: Image or snapshot ID to be used as template for this volume.
-Make sure the image selected is compatible with the datacenter's location.
-Note: when creating a volume - set image, image alias, or licence type.
-		* `imageAlias` (string)
-			* description: Image Alias to be used for this volume.
-Note: when creating a volume - set image, image alias, or licence type.
-		* `nicHotPlug` (boolean)
-			* description: Hot-plug capable NIC (no reboot required).
 	* required properties:
 		* `bus`
 		* `name`